By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 A round diamond, also known as a round brilliant cut, is the most popular diamond shape in the world.
 It features a perfectly circular outline and is typically cut with 57 or 58 facets, all mathematically designed to maximize light reflection.

 Round diamonds are famous for their unmatched brilliance and symmetry.
 Because of their precise proportions, they reflect more white light back to the viewer than any other diamond shape.
-This is why round diamonds are often described as the sparkliest option available.
+According to the Gemological Institute of America (GIA), cut quality is the single most important factor in a diamond's overall appearance — and round cuts are engineered specifically to achieve the highest cut grades.

 Another advantage of round diamonds is versatility.
 They look stunning in almost every engagement ring setting, from classic solitaires to modern halos, making them a safe and timeless choice.